anupam412/ThreeJS-animations/README.md

 # ThreeJS-animations
-A wrapper of ThreeJS ( PIE Library ) has been used to develop the animations.
+A wrapper of three.js ( PIE Library ) has been used to develop the animations.
 PIE Library was originally developed by IIT Bombay.
 # HOW TO RUN :
 1.)
 Just download and open the HTML file of any of the experiments.